 Housing - Off Campus

-To view current submissions, visit the off-campus housing website, which also provides other community resources that may be helpful in locating off-campus housing.
+To view current submissions, visit the Off-Campus Housing page, which provides community resources for locating off-campus housing.
 The College provides this information as a service to students; however, it does not assume responsibility for screening rentals.

-The Latinx program assists in the recruitment, retention, and academic success of immigrant and native Latinx students.
-The program coordinator assists students to meet their educational goals and to contribute to the campus community.
-The coordinator advises the Latinx club with planning and implementation of relevant educational programs and social activities.
+The Latinx program assists in the recruitment, retention, and academic success of Latinx/o/a/e students.
+The program coordinator assists students in meeting their educational goals and contributing to the campus community.
+The coordinator advises the Latinx Club with planning and implementation of relevant educational programs and social activities.

-For more information, in English or Spanish, contact the Latinx program coordinator at 541-318-3726 or visit the Latinx program website.
+For more information, in English or Spanish, contact the Latinx program coordinator at 541-318-3726 or visit the Latinx page.

 ¡AVANZA!
 (Moving Forward!)
 Latinx college preparation program encourages Latinx youth to graduate from high school, to pursue higher education, and ultimately to obtain a rewarding career and contribute to their communities.
 The program offers a dynamic curriculum that integrates leadership, college preparation, and culturally relevant themes for Latinx students.